 - Weight2.2 pounds

 The Makita 18 Volt Cordless Jobsite Fan is a slimline and convenient option you can rely on.
-Its durable design is enhanced with protective bumpers around at-risk areas to keep it safe should it fall or be knocked over, which is always a possibility when working at construction sites and in similar environments.
+Its durable design is enhanced with protective bumpers around at-risk areas to keep it safe should it fall or be knocked over, which is always possible when working at construction sites or around generally clumsy humans.

-At just 5 pounds, you’ll get a massively portable fan to take with you to the building site, on road trips, and back home to keep you cool as you enjoy the summer in your yard, and the large carry handle makes it easy to pick up whenever you need to.
-The adjustable platform gives you a range of positions to try out until you find the perfect one for you, which makes it easy to adjust wherever you want to place the fan.
+At just five pounds, you’ll get a massively portable fan to take with you to the building site, on road trips, and back home to keep you cool as you enjoy the summer in your yard, and the large carry handle makes it easy to pick up whenever you need to.
+In addition, the adjustable platform gives you a range of positions to try out until you find the perfect one for you.

 Timer control features